Karina Fabian

 Karina Fabian (born 1967) is a Catholic American writer of fantasy, science fiction, comedic horror, and devotionals.
+She is one of the founders of the Catholic Writers' Guild.

-She is also known for her involvement in writing communities, including founding the Catholic Writers Conference Online and teaching at various free workshops, such as the MuseOnline Conference.
-She promotes Catholic writing through the founding of the Catholic Writers' Guild, an international online organization of Catholic writers, editors and illustrators.
+She is known for her involvement in writing communities, including founding the Catholic Writers Conference Online and teaching at various free workshops, such as the MuseOnline Conference.
+She promotes Catholic writing through the Guild, an international online organization of Catholic writers, editors and illustrators.

 Early life

 Karina (Lumbert) Fabian was born to Steven Lumbert, a Colorado State Patrolman, and Socorro Lumbert, a social worker for the developmentally disabled.
 She grew up in Pueblo, Colorado, and graduated Valedictorian from South High School in 1985.

-Fabian then attended Colorado State University in Ft.
+She then attended Colorado State University in Ft.
 Collins, Colorado, on a four-year Air Force Scholarship, where she majored in Math and minored in History.
 She graduated with university honors and received a commission in the US Air Force.
 Her first assignment was to Signals Intelligence Training in San Angelo, Texas, where she met her future husband, Robert Fabian, a first lieutenant at El Dorado Missile Warning station.

 Karina began her writing career in earnest in the summer of 1995, taking on writing jobs with the Diocese of Wyoming, and working freelance for nonfiction magazines.
-She primarily freelanced, writing about pregnancy, parenting, and homeschooling until 2007 when she shifted her focus to fiction writing.
+She primarily freelanced, writing about pregnancy, parenting, and homeschooling until 2007 when she shifted her focus to writing fiction.

 Career

+Genres

-Karina Fabian has written in various genres, such as devotionals and satirical horror.
-Fabian enjoys adding established religion and faith in her fantasy and science fiction, saying that this stems from her being a character-driven writer.
-She has said that religion is a part of the human condition and thus should be a natural part of a character's life and thus, a part of fiction.
+Karina Fabian writes in several genres, including Christian devotionals and satirical horror.
+She enjoys mixing established religion and faith with fantasy and science fiction, as part of being a character-driven writer.
+She has stated that religion is a part of the human condition and thus should be a natural part of a character's life and thus, a part of fiction.
 She has criticized books that put preaching above plot and character.

 In 2010, Fabian was given the opportunity to write a small devotional.
-She recruited her father, Deacon Steven Lumbert, to write it with her.
+She invited her father, Deacon Steven Lumbert, to write it with her.
 Why God Matters: How to Recognize Him in Daily Life contains short stories from their own faith lives, plus suggestions for contemplation and prayer, Bible quotes and the Catechism of the Catholic Church.

 Founder of the Catholic Writers' Guild

 Fabian is one of the founding members of the Catholic Writers' Guild, an American-based but international organization of Catholic writers, editors and illustrators, officially established in 2009.
 She served as president for the first four of its founding years, then as an officer.

-In addition, she and author Ann Lewis created online and live writers conferences, sponsored by the Guild.
-The online conference, which takes place each spring, offers dozens of workshops and chats on writing and faith, as well as pitch sessions.
+She worked with author Ann Lewis to create online and live writers conferences, sponsored by the Guild.
+The online conference, which takes place each Spring, offers workshops and talks on writing and faith, as well as pitch sessions.
 The Guild also has programs for evaluating the Catholic content of books (The CWG Seal of Approval) and for excellence in Catholic Writing (the Catholic Arts and Letters Award).

 Awards

-Karina Fabian has won numerous awards for her works:
+Karina Fabian has won several awards for her work: